Evolution of Laptop Keyboard

 Emacs Keybinding Design, Laptop Keyboards: No More Page Up, Page Down Keys, Multiple Keys for the Same Function?

 Recently () , started to work on MacBook.
-One problem is that my Emacs: Xah Fly Keys isn't designed for using on Apple keyboard.
+One problem is that my Emacs: Xah Fly Keys 📦 isn't designed for using on Apple keyboard.
 For example, Apple Keyboards in general don't have {Home, End, PageUp, PageDown} keys.
 So, i had to make a lot adjustments of my own keybinding.

-[see Apple Keyboard Problems]
+〔see Apple Keyboard Problems

 The gist here, is that when you design a keybinding system for general public use, such as ErgoEmacs Keybinding, you then have to consider popularly used keyboard hardware, their key arrangement.
 For example, if the only key shortcut to do page up is the PageUp key, and popular laptops don't have that key, then it's a problem.
 This is interesting because it touches on several issues.

-When designing a keybinding system, ideally, a command should not have multiple keybinding, because it's confusing and redundant.
-(For example, in emacs, there are 3 keys for undo: {Ctrl+_, Ctrl+/, Ctrl+x u}) However, this is almost unavoidable, because there are quite a lot different keyboard in popular use, some don't have particular key, some have them on different position.
+When designing a keybinding system, ideally, a command should not have multiple keybinding, because it's confusing and redundant. (e.g. in emacs, there are 3 keys for undo: {Ctrl+_, Ctrl+/, Ctrl+x u}) However, this is almost unavoidable, because there are quite a lot different keyboard in popular use, some don't have particular key, some have them on different position.
 So, the ideal key only works on one subset of popular keyboards, and you need other keybinding for different keyboards.

 The other interesting thing is that, if you really consider all keyboards, then you often ends up with a common denominator.
 Namely, do everything with a Ctrl combination, like most unix terminal software.
-Which means, very inefficient use of keys. [see Linux: Bash Keys]
+Which means, very inefficient use of keys. 〔see Linux: Bash Keys

 Of course, i knew the above, and have kept them in mind.
 But there's a new trend i haven't thought about.
 That is, many of today's laptops, no longer have physical {PageUp, PageDown, Home, End} keys.
 This is a new trend, started few years ago, especially by Chromebooks.
 This mean, any software that assumed these keys, need to change.